relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/03 - Introduction to Python/main.md

 ```
 while True:
-    string = input('Enter some text to print.  \nType "done" to quite')
+    string = input('Enter some text to print.  \nType "done" to quit')
     if string == 'done':
         break
     print(string)
 print('Done!')

 Enter some text to print.
-Type "done" to quite>  Good luck on the test!
+Type "done" to quit>  Good luck on the test!
 Good luck on the test!
 Enter some text to print
-Type "done to quite> done
+Type "done" to quit> done
 Done!
 ```